timveletta/timveletta-com/src/pages/blog/2020-07-08-deploying-a-static-site-to-aws-using-github-actions.md

   - gatsby
   - react
 ---
-I was fortunate enough to get a beta invite to Github Actions earlier this week so I figured I would try it out to deploy a static website to AWS as a way of comparing with other tools such as GitLab and AWS CodeBuild.
+I was fortunate enough to get a beta invite to Github Actions earlier this week so I figured I would try to deploy a static website to AWS as a way of comparing with other tools such as GitLab and AWS CodeBuild.

 My initial impressions of the platform was that it wasn't as intuitive as I was hoping however I can see some real advantages in how much they push creating reusable build steps to speed up creating CI/CD pipelines.